juhele/opengeodata/amateur_spectrometry/_SURO_data/readme.md

 - data acquisition time: background: ~ 1 hour; Eu-152: ~10 min, ~1 hour
 - download: [17_spectra_EG_3_source_Eu-152](https://github.com/juhele/opengeodata/blob/master/amateur_spectrometry/_SURO_data/Spectra_XML/17_spectra_EG_3_source_Eu-152.zip)

 *Please be patient.
 The pages are gradually updated, versions in CSV format will be added to the data, we will add spectrum graphs to the page and more ...
-Also have spectra of Cs-137, Co-60, Am-241 and other to be added and several many other to be measured in future :-)*
+There are also some more samples to be measured in future :-)*

 <img src="Images/under-construction.png" alt="Under Construction sign" width="128"/>